Search This Blog

 Monday, 3 February 2025

-Forgetting thirst, hunger, and sleep, he walked on, lost in his own trance.
-Many travelers crossed his path, but he took none along.
-He did not rest for even a moment.
-Alone, he marched on with determination along the endless road.
+He walked on, lost in his own trance—forgetting thirst, hunger, and sleep.
+Many travellers crossed his path, yet he chose not to walk with any of them.
+He didn’t pause for even a moment’s rest.
+Alone, he marched on with unwavering resolve, along the endless road.

-At last, the sun began to set.
-His body grew weary, his eyes heavy.
+Eventually, the sun did set.
+His limbs grew weary, his eyes heavy.
 He could walk no further.
-He asked himself, I have been walking since morning, yet why haven’t I reached my goal?
-Did I make a mistake?
+He asked himself, “I’ve been walking since morning, yet why haven’t I reached my destination?
+Did I make a mistake?”
+For a fleeting moment, he opened his eyes.
+The entire creation was bathed in golden light—the eternal celebration of sunset, ongoing since time immemorial.

 Saturday, 1 February 2025